-How To Clean an Infrared Sauna – Tips & Tricks
+How To Clean an Infrared Sauna – 4 Tips & Tricks For Expert Care

 Infrared saunas create dry heat.
-Differing from traditional saunas that utilize steam and wet heat, infrared saunas don’t require much cleaning as the interior is not wet, which can allow for the growth of bacteria and mould if not properly maintained and cleaned.
+Differing from traditional saunas that utilize steam and wet heat, infrared saunas don’t require much cleaning as the interior is not wet, an environment which can allow for the growth of bacteria and mold if not properly maintained and cleaned.

 For a basic cleaning, all you need is a cloth and some warm water to wipe down the surfaces.
 This should be done after every use.
-Roughly every two weeks is when we suggest performing a deeper cleaning.
+Additionally, every two weeks, we suggest performing a deeper cleaning.

 To do this, add one tablespoon of baking soda to a gallon of water in a bucket.
-Lightly scrub the wood with a gentle brush for a much deeper clean.
+Lightly scrub the wood with a soft bristled brush for a much deeper clean.

 Bench